 Not if you’re talking about R-Values and their energy efficiency.

-Manufacturers naturally want you to think that an R-16 garage door is twice as effective as an R-8 garage door because that’s the way our brains work.
+Manufacturers naturally want you to think that an R-16 garage door is twice as effective as an R-8 garage door because that’s how our brains work.

-And they’re going to price their garage door to take advantage of it even though you’re not getting twice the energy savings.
+And they’ll price their garage door to take advantage of it even though you’re not getting twice the energy savings.

 The lesson from this is to be careful when you’re shopping for insulated garage doors.

 You might think you’re buying a door that’s twice as efficient when you’re really only getting a slight improvement in efficiency.

 Recommended R-Values for Garage Doors

 Here is the breakdown of recommended R values:

-- Non-insulated to R-6 insulation: I recommend this range non-insulated and detached garages where you don’t spend a lot of time working in.
-If the walls of your garage aren’t insulated, then it really doesn’t make sense to have an insulated garage door.
+- Non-insulated to R-6 insulation: I recommend this range for non-insulated and detached garages where you don’t spend a lot of time working.
+If the walls of your garage aren’t insulated, then it doesn’t make sense to have an insulated garage door.

 - R-9 to R-13 insulation: This is the recommended range for conditioned (heated or cooled) garages.
 You want the R-Value to be as high as possible so the air you’re heating or cooling stays inside where you want it.

 - R-13 insulation and higher: If you’re trying to create a Net Zero home or have converted your garage into a living space, this is where you want to be looking.
-You’re going to pay a premium for these garage doors, but you’ll also save a lot on energy costs over the life of the garage door.
+You’ll pay a premium for these garage doors, but you’ll also save a lot on energy costs over the life of the garage door.

-Beyond these general recommendations, it’s a good idea to get the highest R-value that’s possible if you want to be energy efficient.
+Beyond these general recommendations, it’s a good idea to get the highest R-value possible if you want to be energy efficient.
 However, the price of a garage door goes up significantly due to the increased cost of materials.

 Insulated Garage Doors From Major US Manufacturers

 I struggled to make sense of all the different options when I was doing my research, looking for a new insulated garage door for my home.

-So to make things easier, I compiled a list of the insulated garage doors from some of the major manufacturers in the United States.
+So to make things easier, I compiled a list of insulated garage doors from some of the major garage door manufacturers in the United States.